 Sustained co-incidences of many attributes in art, myth, ritual and religion worldwide, due to archetypal inspiration, tempt the relevant sciences into looking for diffusion routes.
 Thus some academics, and many amateurs, see this multi-limbed figure as made by an Indian, or learned from Indians.
 Even if the artist had seen an image of a Shiva or a Kali, the attributes of this figure remain rooted in archetype.
 Hundreds of other examples of these attributes worldwide, such as the large weapon (10% average frequency in art worldwide); and the invisible (and subconsciously aligned) axis from its opposite type to its heart (85% average frequency in artworks worldwide); and the scythe of the emblematic figure of Death in Tarot trump 13; and the horse of similar emblems; and multi-legged horses in myth, such as Odin’s horse Sleipnir in Nordic culture; all indicate that similarities, even as complex as the four-layered mindprint structure, do not require diffusion, teaching, or learning.
 All cultures have equally complex myths, rituals, and art.
 Beneath apparent differences, and distinctive styling, the core content of cultural expression is identical.

 Hearts and minds in a cosmic battle

-Type 13 Leo Ursa as the heart of a multi-legged horse or army of a hero (Indian Asuras and Daityas seeking elixir.
+Type 13 Heart or Leo as the chest (heart) of a multi-legged horse (equid) or army of a hero (Indian Asuras and Daityas seeking elixir.
 R Storm; Legends and myths of India, Egypt, China and Japan.
-Hermes House.
-Mindprint analysis by Edmond Furter).
+Hermes House).

-See flying antelope (aelites or blying buck) and flying horses in rock art.
+See flying antelope (aelites or flying buck) and flying horses in rock art.
 See Tarot trump 13 as death militant on a horse, and many similar emblems in calendric and other visual traditions.

 A celestial pole on a covered foot tags the inspiration to Age Aries-Pisces, probably prior to the work, but indicating the era of the cultural reformation that re-formalised or appropriated the classical styling.